2026 Pricing Data

 Does insurance cover open heart surgery?

-Insurance coverage for open heart surgery is: usually.
+Coverage status: Usually Covered.
 Open heart surgery is covered as medically necessary by Medicare and all major insurance plans.
+Your out-of-pocket cost depends on your deductible, copay, and whether your provider is in-network.

 What's the cheapest state for open heart surgery?